We can use ‘may’ to ask for permission. However this is rather formal and not used very often in modern spoken English

 For the past, we use ‘might have’.

-- He might have tried to call you while you were out.
+- He might have tried to call while I was out.

-- I might have left it in the taxi.
+- I might have dropped it in the street.

 We are sorry that this post was not useful for you!

 Let us improve this post!